billyvinning/crayon/README.rst

 License
 -------

-The project is licensed under the GPLv3 license.
+This project is licensed under the GPLv3 license.